mjfusa/Samples/electron/getstarted/readme.md

 The data source, in this case the Win32 Electron app, also connects to the app service.
 (Step 2)
 The data source then sends data to the App Service.
 (Step 3)
 The App Service then relays the data to the Data Streamer via the connection saved in Step 1.
 (Step 4)
-The App Service (UWP) and Data Source (Win32 Electron app) and packaged and deployed in the same MSIX package.
+The App Service (UWP) and Data Source (Win32 Electron app) are packaged and deployed in the same MSIX package.

+# What's in the Sample
 The sample includes the following:
 * An Electron app
-* THe Electron app will call native WinRT APIs via JavaScript using the NodeRT libraries.
+* The Electron app will call native WinRT APIs via JavaScript using the NodeRT libraries.
 * The app converted to a Win32 app.
 * The Win32 app packaged in an MSIX file for distribution.
 * THe MSIX package includes: